Develop Innovative Solutions to Problems in Health and Energy Usage

 Why earn your Chemistry degree at St. Edward’s?

-Whatever field you choose to pursue as a chemist — from toxicology to epidemiology to pharmacology to teaching — one thing is certain: The advantages of your St. Edward’s education will prepare you to succeed.
+Whatever field you choose to pursue as a chemist — from pharmacology to toxicology to forensics to teaching — one thing is certain: The advantages of your St. Edward’s education will prepare you to succeed.
 You’ll find opportunities in and outside the classroom to learn, give back and achieve your goals.
 And your mentors will support you every step of the way.

 Build relationships with your professors

-Get involved in The American Chemical Society professional community
+Get involved in the American Chemical Society student chapter

 Reap the Rewards of Austin